EF Hutton Maintains Merus N.V. (MRUS) Buy Recommendation

 What are Other Shareholders Doing?

-FBIOX - Biotechnology Portfolio holds 459K shares representing 0.99% ownership of the company.
-In it's prior filing, the firm reported owning 630K shares, representing a decrease of 37.45%.
-The firm decreased its portfolio allocation in MRUS by 53.97% over the last quarter.
+Goldman Sachs Group holds 64K shares representing 0.14% ownership of the company.
+In it's prior filing, the firm reported owning 37K shares, representing an increase of 42.28%.
+The firm increased its portfolio allocation in MRUS by 29.55% over the last quarter.

-Norges Bank holds 75K shares representing 0.16% ownership of the company.
-In it's prior filing, the firm reported owning 0K shares, representing an increase of 100.00%.
+BBC - Virtus LifeSci Biotech Clinical Trials ETF holds 9K shares representing 0.02% ownership of the company.
+In it's prior filing, the firm reported owning 5K shares, representing an increase of 39.58%.
+The firm increased its portfolio allocation in MRUS by 37.38% over the last quarter.

-NUSC - Nuveen ESG Small-Cap ETF holds 35K shares representing 0.07% ownership of the company.
-In it's prior filing, the firm reported owning 31K shares, representing an increase of 10.37%.
-The firm decreased its portfolio allocation in MRUS by 24.39% over the last quarter.
+JESGX - Small Cap Stock Trust NAV holds 49K shares representing 0.11% ownership of the company.

-RBB FUND, INC. - Adara Smaller Companies Fund holds 47K shares representing 0.10% ownership of the company.
-No change in the last quarter.
+MMGEX - MassMutual Select Small Cap Growth Equity Fund holds 40K shares representing 0.09% ownership of the company.

 What is the Fund Sentiment?